-The ignition lockout system will disable the extend function while the vehicle ignition key is in the On position, and when the Pure3 auto start is enabled.
+The Ignition Lockout System will disable the extend function while the vehicle ignition key is in the On position.
 With this feature, the Awning will only extend when the vehicle ignition key is in the Off position.
 The Awning can retract anytime regardless of the ignition key position.